skymania/com.xiaomi-mi-zigbee/README.md

 ## Change Log:
 ### v 0.3.0
 * Add support for Aqara Wireless switch with Gyro (product type no: WXKG12LM)
-**Note:** switches with this type no. that were included before will need to be re-included in order to work properly
+**Note:** Switches with this type no. that were included before will need to be re-included in order to work properly
-* Replaced old scene trigger cards with autocomplete cards (old ones are marked as DEPRECATED) to fix reported issues
+* Replaced old scene trigger cards with autocomplete cards to fix reported issues
-**Note:** please rebuild your flows based on these new trigger cards.
-The DEPRECATED cards will be removed in a next release
+**Note:** The old (marked DEPRECATED) cards will be removed in a next release; please rebuild your flows based on the new cards
-* Update ZigBee meshdriver to 1.2.11
+* Update ZigBee meshdriver to 1.2.12

 ### v 0.2.5
 * Add temperature offset correction setting for the Xiaomi temperature & humidity sensor and the Aqara temperature & humidity sensor